-Another important event is the William Carey Lecture Series, which focuses campus attention on missions.
+Other important events include the William Carey Lecture series, which focuses campus attention on missions, and the Christian Leadership Lectures.

 CHAPEL

 Chapel is held in Smith Auditorium on the Hattiesburg campus from 9:25-10:10 every Wednesday morning during the fall, winter, and spring trimesters unless a special convocation is scheduled on a Monday.